Harikesh666/expense-crud-frontend/README.md

   - On **mobile**, expenses are displayed in card format for better readability.
 - **TanStack Query** used for efficient server-state management and data fetching.

+⏳ **Note:  Since the backend is hosted on a free tier (Render), it may take up to 1 minute to boot after a period of inactivity.**
 ---

 ## 🛠 Tech Stack